 Unfortunately, State Farm’s gambit worked.
 The Court granted State Farm’s request.
 The jury in Wendy’s case would never know that State Farm was involved in any way.

-Wendy's case was tried on the first day of the February, 2014 term of court in the Court of Common Pleas of Erie County, Pennsylvania.
-While the jury would never learn of State Farm's involvement in the case, they learned all about the accident.
-They learned about the defect in Wendy's spine that made her especially vulnerable to injury.
-They learned about the terrible pain she endured and the gruesome and difficult medical procedures she agreed to in an effort to reduce her pain.
-They learned about how her injuries required Wendy to give up a job she loved and how she took another at a substantial pay cut just so she could keep working as a nurse.
+Wendy’s case was tried on the first day of the February 2014 term of court in the Court of Common Pleas of Erie County, Pennsylvania.
+While the jury would never learn of State Farm’s involvement in the case, they learned all about the accident.
+They learned about the defect in Wendy’s spine that made her especially vulnerable to injury.
+They learned about the terrible pain that she endured and the gruesome and difficult medical procedures she agreed to undergo in an effort to reduce her pain.
+They learned about how Wendy’s injuries required her to give up a job that she loved and how she took another job at a substantial pay cut just so that she could keep working as a nurse.

 As of the date of publication of this article, State Farm has still not paid Wendy.
-We anticipate there will be an appeal filed.
+We anticipate that there will be an appeal filed.
 We anticipate further that the appeal will be vigorously pursued by State Farm.
-We anticipate further that the appeal will fail, that State Farm will ultimately be held to account for its legal liability and Wendy will ultimately be compensated for her losses.
-Until then, we'll keep fighting for Wendy and all our other clients in their battles for justice against Pennsylvania's insurance companies.
+We anticipate further that the appeal will fail, that State Farm will ultimately be held to account for its legal liability, and that Wendy will ultimately be compensated for her losses.
+Until then, we’ll keep fighting for Wendy and for all of our other clients in their battles for justice against Pennsylvania’s insurance companies.